BlankSourceCode/ra3-tweaks/README.md

 ## How it works
 RA3-Tweaks uses [Mono.Cecil](https://github.com/jbevain/cecil) to re-write some of the C# IL code that is used by the game.
-The re-written code is inserted to make calls out to another C# dll that can add new functionality to the game.
+The re-written code is inserted to make calls out to another C# dll that can add new functionality to the game or change existing methods.
 It also uses [Unity](http://unity3d.com/) [asset bundles](http://docs.unity3d.com/Manual/AssetBundlesIntro.html) to add new UI and Unity assets.
 This work was inspired by this [Q&A Post](http://steamcommunity.com/games/363530/announcements/detail/853808393799416587) from the RA3 developers:
 > I'd also like to ask if any modding tools will be supplied by Octopus Tree